A Bayesian Approach to In-Game Win Probability in Soccer: In-game Win Probability Framework

 The challenge here is to design a good set of contextual features.
 The addition of each variable increases the size of the state space exponentially and makes learning a well-calibrated model significantly harder.
-On the other hand, they should accurately capture the likelihood of each team to win the game.
-The five contextual features that we propose are capable of doing this: the number of goals scored so far gives an indication of whether a team was able to score in the past (and is therefore probably capable of doing it again); a difference in red cards represents a goal-scoring advantage~\cite{cerveny2018}; a weaker team that is forced to defend can be expected to commit more fouls and incur more yellow cards; the percentage of successful attacking passes captures a team's success in creating goal scoring opportunities; and the percentage of duels won captures how effective teams are at regaining possession.
-Besides these five contextual features, we experimented with a large set of additional features.
-These features are listed in the appendix.
+On the other hand, they should accurately capture the likelihood of each team to score goals in the remaining game time.
+The seven contextual features that we propose are capable of doing this: the number of goals scored so far gives an indication of whether a team was able to score in the past (and is therefore probably capable of doing it again); a difference in red cards represents a goal-scoring advantage~\cite{cerveny2018}; a weaker team that is forced to defend can be expected to commit more fouls and incur more yellow cards; the number of goal-scoring opportunities, the percentage of successful attacking passes and xT captures a team's momentum in creating goal-scoring opportunities; and finally, the percentage of duels won captures how effective teams are at regaining possession.